 - Disk Defragmenter will also not defragment files which are in use.
 Best to try and shut down as many processes as possible and then defragment.

-- Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot csv, Safeboot rsv, Hiberfil sys, Memory dmp and the Windows page file.
+- Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot CSV, Safeboot RSV, Hiberfil sys, Memory dump and the Windows page file.
 However using the -b parameter, as mentioned below, will optimize the boot files.